 Guide to ACA employer penalties

-What is the employer mandate?
+What is the ACA employer mandate?

-Under the shared responsibility provisions, all applicable large employers (ALEs), or organizations with 50 or more FTEs, must offer health insurance to at least 95% of their full-time employees that includes minimum essential coverage (MEC).
-This coverage must be affordable and provide minimum value (MV) to full-time employees and their dependents.
+Under the employer shared responsibility provisions, all applicable large employers (ALEs), or organizations with 50 or more FTEs, must offer health insurance to at least 95% of their full-time employees that includes minimum essential coverage (MEC).
+This employer-sponsored health coverage must be affordable and provide minimum value (MV) to full-time employees and their dependents.

 What is affordable health insurance coverage?